BLOG

 - Changing hours, pay, or duties without agreement

-- Suspending an employee without pay where there is no contractual right
+- Suspending an employee without pay where there’s no right

 - Failing to follow a contractual disciplinary or redundancy process

-Even where there’s a genuine business reason, a failure to follow the contract would still amount to a breach.
+Even where there’s a genuine business reason, a failure to follow the terms would still amount to a breach.

 - Tribunals focus on the actual financial loss suffered because of the breach.
 This might include unpaid wages, holiday pay, notice pay, bonuses, pension contributions, or other contractual benefits.

-- Unlike unfair dismissal claims, an employee does not need two years’ service to bring a claim for beach of contract.
+- Unlike unfair dismissal claims, an employee does not need two years’ service to bring a claim.

 - The breach of contract claim time limit is currently three months of the breach occurring – though this is set to double to six months under the Employment Rights Act 2025.

-Compensation for breach of contract is intended to put the employee in the position they would have been in had the contract been honoured.
-It is not designed to punish the employer.
+Compensation is intended to put the employee in the position they would have been in had the contract been honoured.
+It is not designed to punish your business.

 Employment Tribunals can only award compensation for financial loss, and there is a statutory cap of £25,000 on breach of contract awards.

 In practice, awards are often much lower than the maximum.
-Because compensation is based on proven loss, many breach of contract awards fall into the hundreds or low thousands of pounds, for example where an employee is owed notice pay or a shortfall in wages.
-Tribunals do not usually award compensation for distress or injury to feelings in breach of contract claims.
+As compensation is based on proven loss, many awards fall into the hundreds or low thousands of pounds, for example where an employee is owed notice pay or a shortfall in wages.
+Tribunals do not usually award compensation for distress or injury to feelings in these sorts of claims.

-Still, even relatively modest claims can hit small businesses hard – especially if multiple claims arise or they come out of the blue – making robust contracts and employment practices essential.
-This is where WorkNest’s Employment Law and HR experts can help – we provide fully compliant contracts that are appropriate to your business and guide you through HR processes and decisions to prevent costly breaches.
+Still, even relatively modest claims can hit small businesses hard (especially if multiple claims arise or they come out of the blue) making robust documentation and employment practices essential.

-Employers cannot bring a free-standing breach of contract claim against a former employee in the Employment Tribunal.
-However, where an employee brings a breach of contract claim, the employer may be able to issue a counter-claim (often referred to as an employer’s contract claim) – for example, to recover overpaid wages, unpaid training fees, or other contractual sums owed by the employee.
+Keep in mind, you can’t bring a free-standing breach of contract claim against a former employee in an Employment Tribunal.
+However, where an employee brings a claim, you may be able to issue a counter-claim (often referred to as an employer’s contract claim) – for example, to recover overpaid wages, unpaid training fees, or other sums owed by the employee.

-Importantly, employers do not always need to bring a separate employer’s contract claim in order to defend themselves.
-Where both parties owe each other money under the contract, the Tribunal may allow the sums to be set off against each other, meaning the employer may have nothing to pay.
-That said, where the employee owes more than the employer, bringing a counter-claim may still be the more appropriate route.
+Importantly, you do not always need to bring a separate employer’s contract claim to defend your business.
+Where both parties owe each other money under the contract, the Tribunal may allow the sums to be set off against each other, meaning you may have nothing to pay.
+That said, where the employee owes more than the you, bringing a counter-claim may still be the more appropriate route.

 Keep contracts and policies up to date and clear